6 Alternative Housing Options That Can Help You Save Money

 According to the National Association of Home Builders, a median new single-family home was 2,276 square feet in the end of 2022.
 Tiny homes, in comparison, are typically less than a quarter of that size.

 Though the living space is smaller, the potential to save is larger.
 In addition to spending less on the home itself, tiny house dwellers often pay less in utilities, and they buy less things because of the limited space.

 Andrew and Gabriella Morrison and their two kids cut roughly $300 in monthly expenses (or about $3,600 a year) from their budget by switching to tiny house living.
 Joel Weber built his own tiny home while in college.
 After spending between $13,000 and $16,000 for the build, his combined cost to park his home and pay for utilities came to about $300 a month — almost a third of the cost of living in a dorm.

 Experience a nomadic lifestyle by living in an RV.
 These tiny houses on wheels are a fraction of the size of a typical home but also a fraction of the cost.

-Cortni Armstrong ended up moving to an RV five years ago.
+Cortni Armstrong ended up moving to an RV in 2014.
 Her living situation was the catalyst to a new career: renovating and flipping RVs.
 Armstrong has sold remodeled RVs in the $30,000 range — which can sometimes be a mere down payment for a traditional home.

 Like with tiny house living, don’t forget to factor in the rent at a campground or RV park if you don’t own land to park on.